Dear Parents,

 o Sports is not an acceptable excuse for not completing homework

-o Contact the teacher if your child experiences difficulty in completing homework assignments
+o Contact the teacher if your child experiences difficulty in completing homework

 Students: